Family Nurse Practitioner

 As an FNP, you can focus your career in family practice, geriatrics, pediatrics, Ob-Gyn, neonatal (ICU), urgent care, surgical/OR, internal medicine or primary care, and many other options well.

 Below are the responsibilities you will have to handle as an FNP.
-You will be working in a private physician or NP practice, nursing homes, urgent care sites, home health agencies, schools and colleges, public health department, women's health department, and more.
+You will be working in a private physician or NP practice, nursing homes, urgent care sites, home health agencies, schools and colleges, public health departments, women's health departments, and more.